The structure of this MOOC is still under development. At the moment, the following modules are proposed

 To innovate in a field frequently implies moving against prevailing trends and cultural inertia.
 Open Science is no different.
 No matter how convinced you are, you will come across resistance from peers and colleagues, and the best defence is strong personal conviction that what you are doing may not be perfect now, but is the right decision in the long run.
 This module will introduce the guiding principles of the ‘open movement’, the different actors involved, and the impact that they are having.

-LO1a: Understand the ethical, legal, social, economic, and research impact arguments for and against Open Science (knowledge).
+- The researcher will be able to describe the ethical, legal, social, economic, and research impact arguments for and against Open Science.

 Resources: Open Principles